Skip to content

 Premium timber installations can hit £1,500-£3,000 per window, especially if you want high-end hardwood, triple glazing, fancy security, and custom finishes.

-Don’t forget about extras, which can add up fast:
+Allow for extras, which add up quickly:

 • Structural changes for bigger openings